SAJUSAJADH/E-Voting-Frontend/README.md

 ## Introduction
-Welcome to our latest project, an E-Voting application built on the Ethereum blockchain.
-This README will guide you through the setup, features, and functionalities of our application.
+Welcome to my latest project, an E-Voting application built on the Ethereum blockchain.
+This README will guide you through the setup, features, and functionalities of my application.

 ## Technologies Used
 - **Solidity**: Used for writing smart contracts that govern the voting process on the Ethereum blockchain.